Advice, Safety Tips, and Travel Insurance Options in Thailand

 Health Services in Thailand

 In Thailand, adequate medical treatment is available in urban areas such as Bangkok, Chiang Mai, and Pattaya.
-In rural areas, basic medical care may be found, but English-speaking health care providers may be harder to find.
+Basic medical care may be found in rural areas, but English-speaking healthcare providers may be harder to find.

 For more mature travelers, Thai culture is extremely respectful of those who are older.
 In fact, the older you are, the higher your social status.
 A senior visitor will likely get extra respect and assistance.
 In the event you require medical assistance and have good medical insurance, you should experience priority treatment.